-In my opinion, the number of people who view the term anxiety as an overused, substitutive word that people use to seek attention or as an excuse for certain behaviour or a certain occurrence, unfortunately, greatly outnumbers amount of people who view it as a very real and serious disorder.
+In my opinion, the number of people who view the term anxiety as an overused word that people use to seek attention or as an excuse for certain behaviour or a certain occurrence, unfortunately, this greatly outnumbers the amount of people who view it as a very real and serious disorder.

 In this post I aim to go through the in’s and out’s of anxiety in general, without going into too many specifics (as there are many different forms of the disorder) with the hope of educating anyone who does not fully understand it or know about it.
 My reason for doing this, is because unlike the common perception had by many, anxiety is a very real thing and is definitely something not to be overlooked.

 Anxiety is a funny thing.
 If I think too much into how to try and explain it to someone, I end up not being able to.
-If I don’t think in to it and just let the words flow and say exactly what it can feel like, then I can.
 However, the difficultly in explaining anxiety accurately is because it is more than just a feeling.
 It’s the body’s physical “fight or flight” reaction to a perceived threat (mostly irrational threats) or sudden feelings of unease and uncomfortableness so basically it consumes your mind and body.
 It’s not like a broken leg where you just have a pain in your leg.
 Because there are many different forms of anxiety, it can take shape through different symptoms and people with it experience different symptoms at different intensities and at different frequencies depending on how intense it is.

 Keeping it general, the common symptoms of anxiety are: sudden rapid pounding of the heart, tightening of the chest and difficulty in breathing, sweating, trembling/feeling shakey, feeling nauseous, diarrhea, feeling weak and lightheaded, tensing up of the muscles, feeling headachy, having trouble focusing and concentrating, irritability, feelings of nervousness and uncomfortableness, inability to relax, a racing mind resulting in overwhelming fleeting, intrusive thoughts.
 For me when my anxiety tries to strike my symptoms generally range from: overthinking things to the point where I make myself extremely self-conscious and irritable, my mind racing causing intrusive fleeting thoughts, a nauseous feeling in the pit of my stomach that I would struggle to shake off and which can last for days, my heart pounding in my chest out of nowhere which could sometimes cause me to become shaky, agitated and scatty, chest pains and sometimes difficulty in breathing properly if it’s quite intense.
 I’ve decided to be extremely open here and say exactly what can happen me for the sake of trying to help people understand what can happen.
 However, some people with anxiety may have a lot of different symptoms, or may know exactly what I’m talking about.